raspberrypilearning/cd-beginner-html-css-sushi/en/step_4.md

 The `color` property is always for text.
 Here, you are setting the colour of all text in the `body` of your web page.

 - You can also write separate rules for the headings and the paragraphs.
-For this, you use the `h1` selector.
+For `<h1>` headings, you use the `h1` **selector**.
 Add the following code to the styles.css file, below the closing curly brace.
    ```css
    h1 {
       color: orange;